thifranc/docs.wiki.raw/User-Guide:-Hypothesis.md

-# interact with your documents
+A guide to Hypothesis is available here: https://web.hypothes.is/help/.
+Some stuff that you will see on the guide won't work.
+Assume is by design (or make a big issue here).

-While searching you should use annotations to bookmark interesting documents, or simply mark read and junk documents.
+While performing your search operations via Hoover, you can use annotations to bookmark interesting documents, or simply mark read and junk documents.
 Or you can translate paragraphs, you can highlight text and you can add notes on things to follow-up, to check further or connect information that is available somewhere else (in a wiki, in a folder, or outside the system).

 You can do this by making use of Hypothesis (https://hypothesis.liquiddemo.org/users/admin).
 Anytime you navigate Hoover documents (or wiki pages, or documents in Nextcloud) annotations appear as a slim column-bar on your right (see picture).